ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  ese are gaps you need to fill elsewhere.

-Another benefit of using either OpenAPI or GraphQL is that the resulting API specification is portable not only to documentation generators and test frameworks but also to developer IDEs such as Insomnia or Postman. ese IDEs enable developers to quickly interact with an API to validate functionality without writing code.
+Another benefit of using either OpenAPI or GraphQL is that the resulting API specification is portable not only to documentation generators and test frameworks but also to developer IDEs such as Insomnia or Postman.
+These IDEs enable developers to quickly interact with an API to validate functionality without writing code.
 Formal specifications can also be used with code generation tools to ensure typing consistency in code.

 IDEMPOTENCY